February 24, 1184

 They would never suspect that the greatest draw of all wouldn’t be their pottery, imported textiles, or freshly-prepared food.
 It would be the lurid confessions of a killer.

 Shaking with anticipation, Shindara rose from his knees.
 He briefly hesitated as he weighed the benefits of waiting one more day.
-Before he could indulge those guilty pleasures, he looked upon the statue of the Buddha one last time.
+Before he could indulge those doubts, he looked upon the statue of the Buddha one last time.

 The breath stuck in his throat.
 He was too forlorn to notice earlier, but the Buddha’s right hand was forming a symbol of fearlessness.
 Protection and fearlessness.
 His fingers were pointing toward the heavens while his palm faced outward in a gesture of protection.